SEI-R-2-22/u4_lesson_python_lists_loops/README.md

 ## What Are Lists?

 Lists are just a fancy term for `array`, most programming languages use the term `list` to describe a data structure that can hold multiple values that can all have different data types.
 List's are iterable and can be modified.
+Feel free to practice in the `main.py` file as we go along.

 Here's an example of a list/array: